junxit/us-congress-bills-116/bill.md

 The Equal Employment Opportunity Commission and the Office of Federal Contract Compliance Programs, subject to the availability of funds appropriated under section 11, shall provide training to Commission employees and affected individuals and entities on matters involving discrimination in the payment of wages.

 ## § 5.
-Negotiation skills training for girls and women
+Negotiation skills training

 - **(a)** *Program authorized*
   - **(1)** *In general* The Secretary of Labor, after consultation with the Secretary of Education, is authorized to establish and carry out a grant program.
-  - **(2)** *Grants* In carrying out the program, the Secretary of Labor may make grants on a competitive basis to eligible entities, to carry out negotiation skills training programs for girls and women.
+  - **(2)** *Grants* In carrying out the program, the Secretary of Labor may make grants on a competitive basis to eligible entities to carry out negotiation skills training programs for the purposes of addressing pay disparities, including through outreach to women and girls.
   - **(3)** *Eligible entities* To be eligible to receive a grant under this subsection, an entity shall be a public agency, such as a State, a local government in a metropolitan statistical area (as defined by the Office of Management and Budget), a State educational agency, or a local educational agency, a private nonprofit organization, or a community-based organization.
   - **(4)** *Application* To be eligible to receive a grant under this subsection, an entity shall submit an application to the Secretary of Labor at such time, in such manner, and containing such information as the Secretary of Labor may require.
-  - **(5)** *Use of funds* An entity that receives a grant under this subsection shall use the funds made available through the grant to carry out an effective negotiation skills training program that empowers girls and women.
-The training provided through the program shall help girls and women strengthen their negotiation skills to allow the girls and women to obtain higher salaries and rates of compensation that are equal to those paid to similarly situated male employees.
+  - **(5)** *Use of funds* An entity that receives a grant under this subsection shall use the funds made available through the grant to carry out an effective negotiation skills training program for the purposes described in paragraph (2).
 - **(b)** *Incorporating training into existing programs* The Secretary of Labor and the Secretary of Education shall issue regulations or policy guidance that provides for integrating the negotiation skills training, to the extent practicable, into programs authorized under—
   - **(1)** in the case of the Secretary of Education, the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6301 et seq.), the Carl D. Perkins Career and Technical Education Act of 2006 (20 U.S.C.
 2301 et seq.), the Higher Education Act of 1965 (20 U.S.C.
 1001 et seq.), and other programs carried out by the Department of Education that the Secretary of Education determines to be appropriate; and
   - **(2)** in the case of the Secretary of Labor, the Workforce Innovation and Opportunity Act (29 U.S.C.
 3101 et seq.), and other programs carried out by the Department of Labor that the Secretary of Labor determines to be appropriate.
-- **(c)** *Report* Not later than 1 year after the date of enactment of this Act, and annually thereafter, the Secretary of Labor and the Secretary of Education shall prepare and submit to Congress a report describing the activities conducted under this section and evaluating the effectiveness of such activities in achieving the purposes of this Act.
+- **(c)** *Report* Not later than 18 months after the date of enactment of this Act, and annually thereafter, the Secretary of Labor, in consultation with the Secretary of Education, shall prepare and submit to Congress a report describing the activities conducted under this section and evaluating the effectiveness of such activities in achieving the purposes of this section.

 ## § 6.
 Research, education, and outreach

-The Secretary of Labor shall conduct studies and provide information to employers, labor organizations, and the general public concerning the means available to eliminate pay disparities between men and women, including—
+Not later than 18 months after the date of enactment of this Act, and periodically thereafter, the Secretary of Labor shall conduct studies and provide information to employers, labor organizations, and the general public concerning the means available to eliminate pay disparities between men and women, including—

 - **(1)** conducting and promoting research to develop the means to correct expeditiously the conditions leading to the pay disparities;
 - **(2)** publishing and otherwise making available to employers, labor organizations, professional associations, educational institutions, the media, and the general public the findings resulting from studies and other materials, relating to eliminating the pay disparities;
-- **(3)** sponsoring and assisting State and community informational and educational programs;
+- **(3)** sponsoring and assisting State, local, and community informational and educational programs;
-- **(4)** providing information to employers, labor organizations, professional associations, and other interested persons on the means of eliminating the pay disparities;
+- **(4)** providing information to employers, labor organizations, professional associations, and other interested persons on the means of eliminating the pay disparities; and
-- **(5)** recognizing and promoting the achievements of employers, labor organizations, and professional associations that have worked to eliminate the pay disparities; and
+- **(5)** recognizing and promoting the achievements of employers, labor organizations, and professional associations that have worked to eliminate the pay disparities.
-- **(6)** convening a national summit to discuss, and consider approaches for rectifying, the pay disparities.

 ## § 7.
 Establishment of the National Award for Pay Equity in the Workplace

-- **(a)** *In general* There is established the Secretary of Labor’s National Award for Pay Equity in the Workplace, which shall be awarded, as appropriate, to encourage proactive efforts to comply with section 6(d) of the Fair Labor Standards Act of 1938 (29 U.S.C.
-206(d)).
+- **(a)** *In general* There is established the Secretary of Labor’s National Award for Pay Equity in the Workplace, which shall be awarded, on an annual basis, to an employer to encourage proactive efforts to comply with section 6(d) of the Fair Labor Standards Act of 1938 (29 U.S.C.
+206(d)), as amended by this Act.
 - **(b)** *Criteria for qualification* The Secretary of Labor shall set criteria for receipt of the award, including a requirement that an employer has made substantial effort to eliminate pay disparities between men and women, and deserves special recognition as a consequence of such effort.
 The Secretary shall establish procedures for the application and presentation of the award.
 - **(c)** *Business* In this section, the term employer includes—
   - **(1)**